lewishowles/components/src/components/content/data-table/data-table.md

 A slot to allow adding content to the table's title bar, after the search box.

-### `pre-configure`
+### `pre-configuration`

-A slot to allow adding content to the table's title bar, before configuration.
+A slot to allow adding content to the table's title bar, before configuration controls.

 ### `sorted-hint`